- Prayer and Worship

 Applications for Summer '17, Fall '17, and Spring '18 internships received before March 1, 2017, will be given priority.
 Applications received after March 1 will be considered on an as-needed basis.
 Diocesan applicants should directly contact the diocesan office to which they applied to inquire about the status of applications.
 For additional questions, please contact us here.

-In 2016-17, internship positions were offered at the below CCHD diocesan offices across the country, as well as several national-level positions in Washington, DC.
-This list will be updated for 2017-18 in January 2017.
+In 2017-18, internship positions will be offered at the below CCHD diocesan offices across the country, as well as several national-level positions in Washington, DC.
 Dioceses that do not appear on this list at that time will not be offering CCHD internships through our program.
 However, you may wish to contact your diocese directly to inquire about any other internships that might be offered there.

-Summer Internships: Oklahoma City, Savannah, Springfield (IL), St. Paul-Minneapolis
+Summer Internships: Oklahoma City, Sacramento, Seattle, Springfield (IL)

 Duties could include, but are not limited to